This is a confusing time for travelers in understanding their options to change or cancel travel plans. We’re here to help.

 Next, I was prompted to select the amount I am disputing.
 In this case, I disputed the full amount of the ticket, as seen below.

 The Capital One chargeback process next asked me whether the purchase was merchandise or a service.
 I selected “Service” for the airline ticket I was requesting a chargeback for.

 Finally, I was prompted to describe what was purchased.
 Here, I wrote what the purchase was for: a flight on Primera airline.
 For the expected date of service, Capital One’s calendar only allows you to select the current date or a previous date.
 Although my flight was a few weeks later, I just selected the current date.

 Once you submit your Dispute a Charge form, you’ll see this page below.
 Keep your confirmation code until you see the chargeback on your account.

 It only took me one day for my purchase adjustment chargeback to be posted to my Capital One VentureOne credit card account.
 That’s a really fast turn around for what I was assuming would be a much more complicated process!
 The chargeback showed up as a credit to my account for the full amount charged by Primera Air.

 Each chargeback process will be different for different credit card companies.
-But if you find yourself with a ticket booked with an airline, travel company, or another travel-related service that has gone bankrupt, you have the ability to request a credit card chargeback to recoup your lost funds.
+But if you find yourself with a ticket that’s suddenly useless – whether your airline went bankrupt or canceled your flight – a credit card chargeback can help you recoup your money.